ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

-Sometimes you have a local branch which has gone through a lot of new things and maybe you just want to push it online for backup reason, or to make it available to other ppl to check it out and can't merged back into dev.
+Sometimes you have a local branch which has gone through a lot of new things and maybe you just want to push it online for backup reason, or to make it available to other ppl to check it out and can't merged back into master.

 Think about this again.
 Ok, no merging?
 Right, let's push it online.